-ROAD LEGAL.
-Please make sure your bike is road legal, taxed, insured, rear number plate that you can read from the rear, horn, and speedo.
+ROAD LEGAL Please make sure your bike is road legal, taxed, insured, carries a rear number plate that you can read, horn, and speedo.
 Remember you are only insured for the event and the parade on Sunday if you are using the event insurance.
 Gary has a rear number plate bracket if required.

-RIDING CLOTHING.
-Basically this is down to you.
-I personally have found the best system is to carry a small rucksack with some lightweight waterproofs you can put on if the weather gets bad.
+RIDING CLOTHING Basically this is down to you.
+We have found the best system is to carry a small rucksack with some lightweight waterproofs you can put on if the weather gets bad.
 If you set off in full waterproofs you can guarantee it will be hot all day and vice a versa if you don't.
 With this you have the best of both worlds.
-I usually wear my normal riding clothing, gortex socks, top and bottom waterproofs if required, warm waterproof gloves for the road, spare set of gloves.
+We usually wear normal riding clothing, gortex socks, top and bottom waterproofs if required, warm waterproof gloves for the road, spare set of gloves.
 Goggles/face mask.
 Test all equipment well before to make sure it is comfortable and "waterproof".

-TOOLS TO CARRY.
-Same again this is just the basics.
-Check that I have not forgotten anything.
+TOOLS TO CARRY Same again this is just the basics.
+Check that you have not forgotten anything.
 Tools to remove both wheels.
 1 front tube, this will repair a front puncture and a rear punctures in an emergency if the tyre came off the rim.
 Repair strips if the rear tyre splits.
 Pump and air bottles to inflate tyre.
-I always carry a small pump just incase I run out of air bottles.
+We recommend carrying a small pump in case you run out of air bottles.
 Change a tyre with the tools you are going to carry to make sure they work.
-With the rear tyre always try to repair first with tyre repair strips, only use a tube if these do not work.1 helpful tip, if you are putting a tube in the rear wheel only take off 1 side of the tyre so you only have to seal 1 side when repaired.
-Spare spark plug and plug key.
+With the rear tyre, always try to repair first with tyre repair strips and only use a tube if these do not work.
+A helpful tip - if you are putting a tube in the rear wheel, only take off one side of the tyre so you only have to seal one side when repaired.
+Carry: Spare spark plug and plug key.
 Throttle cable.
 Split link.
 Tools to remove carburettor.
 Tyre pressure gauge.
-Small brush which can go in your pocket to clean radiator.
+A small brush which can go in your pocket to clean the radiator.

 DAILY CHECK LIST.
-Every day.
-Air filter, disc bolts "rear mainly", footrest bracket bolts, kick-start bolt, gear lever bolt "increase slot if closed when tight", chain tensioner is straight, chain tension "DO NOT OVERTIGHTEN AS THIS CAN CAUSE THE CHAIN TO BREAK, coolant - check in the morning when the bike has cooled down, pinch the rad hose, if you can see coolant it is fine, gear box oil (check in window), brake pads, spokes all OK, stand bolts, rear sump bolts, silencer top and bottom bolts.
+DO THIS EVERY DAY Air filter, disc bolts "rear mainly", footrest bracket bolts, kick-start bolt, gear lever bolt "increase slot if closed when tight", chain tensioner is straight, chain tension "DO NOT OVERTIGHTEN AS THIS CAN CAUSE THE CHAIN TO BREAK, coolant - check in the morning when the bike has cooled down, pinch the rad hose, if you can see coolant it is fine, gear box oil (check in window), brake pads, spokes all OK, stand bolts, rear sump bolts, silencer top and bottom bolts.

-STOP WATCH WITH COUNTDOWN TIMER.
-I cannot stress how important this is.
+STOP WATCH WITH COUNTDOWN TIMER We cannot stress how important this is.
 During the event you have your running time.
 Some days the majority of riders end up getting short of time.
 You do not have time to work out how much time you have remaining.
 If you have a watch with a countdown you can set the complete running time including lunch stop and the last control back into Fort William and you always know how much time you have remaining.
 For the good riders you can calculate your time better so you can spend more time looking at the sections.
 This can be the difference between you losing time or not and even finishing in time or not.
-I have used a Casio G-Shock for 10 years and it has been perfect.
+We have used a Casio G-Shock for 10 years and it has been perfect.

-TEST.When you have finished your bike take it for 10/20 miles up the road and test in some sections, this will make sure everything is working well before you start.
+TEST When you have finished preparing your bike take it for 10/20 miles up the road and test in some sections, this will make sure everything is working well before you start.